-- Backup your TaxSlayer data – Having a good backup of your TaxSlayer programs and files will allow you to pick up where you left off, even if you have to get a new computer.
+A good backup of your TaxSlayer programs and files will allow you to pick up where you left off, even if you have to get a new computer.
 We encourage all TaxSlayer Pro customers to backup their data frequently.
 If you have TaxSlayer Pro Web, good news!
 This step is already done for you as all of your data is automatically backed up in the cloud.
 We will keep the backup for 4 year’s worth of returns.

 After a disaster, it can become difficult to figure out what equipment and supplies were lost.
-This workbook allows you to document all equipment in your office one item at a time.
+The IRS Publication 584-B workbook allows you to document all equipment in your office one item at a time.
 It can even help you calculate your loss for things such as computers, furniture, or even vehicles.
-For more information, please reference the IRS Publication 584-B.